-Supv Berube stated: Something else to consider, and this goes to the consultant again, we have CDD field services guys sitting in a trailer that is now 15 years old.
+Supv.
+Berube stated: Something else to consider, and this goes to the consultant again, we have CDD field services guys sitting in a trailer that is now 15 years old.
 We have a lease agreement on the land for \$1, but at some point the trailer is going to be kaput.
-We have equipment and everything there, so if we are going to build a community center, we should think about having it designed in such a way that the field services office can be in there, with some equipment storage on the back side of the building, rather than the way we have it now.
+We have equipment there and everything so if we are going to build a community center we should think about having it designed in such a way that the field services office can be in there and on the back side of the building some equipment storage rather than the way we have it now.
 It is something to consider as we go down this road.
-Is everybody onboard with setting the District Manager on the mission of finding us a consultant based on our discussion tonight?
+Is everybody on board with setting the District Manager on the mission of finding us a consultant based on our discussion tonight?